scripting/titlelessFeedsHowto/README.md

 If an item has a title, display the title in the title slot, and the first N characters of the description element in the body slot.

 If an item does not have a title, take the first X characters from the description, adjusted for whitespace (i.e. don't break where there isn't a word break), display that text in the title slot, and display the next N characters from the description in the body slot.

+That's how the app in this repo works.

 ### Three examples